guojingyu/DeNovoAssembly/Readme.md

 This repo contains an implementation of a solution to DNA sequence assembly problem.
 The is based on Euler Walk on De Bruijn Graph constructed using kmer representation.

+This branch of repo named NonMutliDiGraph utilized a DiGraph class in networkx so that only one edge is allowed between two nodes.
+This would allow the edge to be added into the De Bruijn Graph in a more efficient manner and thus reduce the runtime greatly.

 (For further details, please read docs/Description.md)

 ###Prerequisites